Convert Megacoulomb to Nanocoulomb (MC to Nanocoulomb)

 Frequently Asked Questions

-How do you convert MC to nC formula?
+How do you convert MC to Nanocoulomb formula?

-The main formula to convert MC to nC is to multiply MC value by 1e+15.
+The main formula for the conversion of the MC value to Nanocoulomb amount is to multiply the MC value by 1e+15.

 There are 1e+15 Nanocoulomb in 1 Megacoulomb.To convert from Megacoulomb to Nanocoulomb, multiply your figure by 1e+15 (or divide by 1e-15).